 Therefore, pets with the condition should be spayed or neutered to prevent spreading the bad genes to the next generations.

 Often, the little patient coughs more with excitement or exercise.
 There can be a wheeze on expiration.
 The pup often has to stop what they’re doing to catch their breath, stand still and cough.

 To confirm the diagnosis, and determine the stage of the disease, tracheoscopy or fluoroscopy is required.

 - Fluoroscopy is a fancy X-ray that allows the veterinarian to watch inside your pet in real time.
 You can literally see the trachea move and collapse as the dog breathes.
 If an X-ray is like a picture, fluoroscopy is like a movie.

 - Tracheoscopy involves looking inside the trachea with a tiny camera under general anesthesia.
 It is considered the best technique.

 This video shows a Pomeranian exhibiting a cough caused by tracheal collapse:

 Most of the time, the first step in helping dogs with tracheal collapse is medical, or conservative.

 Because these dogs can’t exercise safely, we need to work even harder on giving a weight loss diet and not spoiling them with treats and people food.
-Medications (cortisone, bronchodilators, cough suppressants and tranquilizers) may help, depending on how advanced the disease is.

 In an emergency situation, the family or emergency veterinarian would use the same medications in addition to life-saving oxygen.